Robert Fulton

 1800/00/00 Robert Fulton completes his submarine, NAUTILUS, for the French Navy.
 Naval Architect Invention of the Submarine

-1803/08/09 Robert Fulton's steamboat sinks, he had been testing his steamboat on the Seine Rive near the Quai des Bonshommes Naval Architect Seine in Paris Invention of the Steamboat
+1803/08/09 Robert Fulton's steamboat sinks during test runs on the Seine River near the Quai des Bonshommes in Paris, France.
+Naval Architect Seine in Paris Invention of the Steamboat

 1808/00/00 New York State legislature awards Robert Fulton and Robert Livingston a 20 year monopoly of navigation rights for steam driven vessels on the waters within the State.
 Charter Owner Gibbons v Ogden